Diseases Similar to Lyme Disease: Tick-Borne Diseases Doctors May Miss

 Why are these infections often missed?

-Symptoms overlap with Lyme disease, testing is limited, and some clinicians may be unfamiliar with emerging pathogens.
+Symptoms overlap with Lyme disease, testing is limited, early symptoms may resemble a viral illness, and some clinicians may be unfamiliar with emerging pathogens.

 Clinical Takeaway